xssninja/HackerMode2.0/README.md

 You have to make sure the ARN for the Lambda is entered into the Alexa Skill web site configuration for the skill portion.
 That will help the skill's invocation go to the right place at AWS.

 Once you have built your skill and connected it to the Lambda be sure to get the Alex app on your smart-phone, log into it, and under "my skills" add your newly minted skill.
 That enables it on your device or devices that exist under that account.
 (Again, note, the account apparently has to be the same as the account you use to log into Alexa and into your lambda and skills web sites.
 If not, your skill will exist but will not show up in the Alexa configuration app.)
+DO NOT RELY ON THE Alexa Skill Simulator as it basically only works for some things and does not track a full session.
+It will basically help you test invocation but don't trust it to function like Alexa hardware or the Alexa app.

-These instructions may vary from day to day as they are constantly changing and adding things.
-There are some good YouTube videos on how to create and run a skill if you get stuck.
+Your PHP files will need to be hosted on a PHP server.
+As noted in the help file in that directory caution is needed to set it up more securely.
+You'll need to adjust both time zones and domain names in the PHP code.
+Follow the security measures mentioned in the readme.md in that PHP directory to help improve the security of the files.
+If you're not familiar with hosting web sites, and securing them, you may want to wait for the lambda queue implementation with authentication which should be available in the next quarter or so.

 *************************************************************************************************************
 I recommend before you start on your road to Alexa skill building that you use one of their built-in samples to get an idea of how it works.
 Bookmark both sites as you'll have them open a lot during development and you'll be cutting and pasting code into the sites.